leonardocfor/HPRC-Cluster-deployment/README.md

 ### File system
 -----
 File system installation: In a HPRC cluster, the file system can be any technology traditionally used in Supercomputing.
 For a simple cluster, Network File System (NFS) will suffy.
 For this example, the folder /export/home will be shared from the master node.
-Such folder corresponds the user space for this configuration
+Such folder corresponds to the user space for this configuration

 #### Master node